Lucire Lucire home page / Fashion / / Volante: travel features and news / Living / Lucire: Insider blog

 I don’t know who the contestants are other than those already publicized in the media.
 I’ve called Val Lott, the director of the pageant, to let her know of my prior contact with Miss Wellington, Rebecca Connor, which averages out to be an email a year and never on the subject of beauty pageants.

-I had an idea about whom might re-enter from 2007 but I have not heard anything official, nor did I confirm their names with Val.
+I had an idea about whom might re-enter from 2007 but I have not heard anything of?cial, nor did I con?rm their names with Val.
 Most of that knowledge came from the grapevine, and it’s not really my business to publish hearsay, even on a blog.
 I have some 2007 contestants linked to me on MySpace and Facebook, two services which I hardly use these days.
 I have been careful to never discuss pageants with them and the “wall” discussions have been a matter of record.

 The discussion between Laura and me today centred around what kind of story would suit the different types of winner.
 Will Miss New Zealand be a brainbox with a degree, a celeb-in-the-making, or the nasty type who manages to fool the judges during the interview session?